Kelly Lim Harris

 On the Road

-From time to time, schedules would align, allowing me to take on side projects such as voicing 'Eel' in Hana the Glowworm for the Auckland Philharmonia and both performing and creating for New Zealand Opera.
+From time to time, schedules would align, allowing side projects such as voicing 'Eel' in Hana the Glowworm for the Auckland Philharmonia and performing for New Zealand Opera.

 05